luketeaford/manchego/README.md

-// Destructure the object manchego returns for ease of use const { whatever, w, source, showWarnings, r, m, x } = manchego(process.argv) whatever && r && m && x// true w // 'squarewave' source // 'src/md'
+// Destructure the object manchego returns for ease of use const { whatever, w, source, showWarnings, r, m, x } = manchego(process.argv) whatever && r && m && x // true w // 'squarewave' source // 'src/md'

 // Sometimes it's useful to set an option true by default
-// Remember Manchego does not convert any value ('false' string instead of boolean)... showWarnings // 'false'
+// Remember manchego does not convert any value ('false' string instead of boolean)... showWarnings // 'false'

 // ...but it's trivial to do that in your code like so